Open-I-Beam/swift-install/README.md

 # swift-install
 Ansible scripts to install Swift , on real or virtual vagrant environments.
-For further details see Wiki.
+For details on Vagrant virtual cluster , and implementation see [Wiki](https://github.com/Open-I-Beam/swift-install/wiki).

 Supported OS'es ,.Ubuntu >= 14.04 , Centos/RHEL >= 7